Douglas Stebila

 Reference

 Lewis Glabush, Kathrin Hövelmanns, Douglas Stebila.
-Tight multi-challenge security reductions for key encapsulation mechanisms.
+On the multi-target security of post-quantum key encapsulation mechanisms.
 Technical report.
-February 2025.
+October 2025.

 Download